-B20BF03 Introduction to the Study of the Prophets
+B20BF05: Introduction to the Study of the Writings

-This course provides a brief overview of the Prophets (both Former and Latter) as understood in the divisions of the Hebrew Bible, as well as a special focus on the study of one of the books of the 'former prophets' and one from the 'latter' (e.g. Elijah and Amos).
+This course provides a brief overview of the books in the section of the Hebrew Bible called the Writings, together with a special focus on the study of one or two books from that corpus (e.g. Psalms and Proverbs).
+Form criticism will be introduced in more detail to complement the introductory exegesis course.
 As with all Biblical Studies course, foundational hermeneutical and theological components are a permeation feature; that is, each course will address the issue of how and why biblical texts may be appropriated in contemporary life.
 The course will normally work on the basis of the English text.